jwrr/lued/README.md

 Ctrl-T - show most-recent 5 files after listing all files - done

+alt-t - The file menu shows the most recent files even when the file filter is not "".
+This is confusing.
+Only show most recent when  filter="". done

 ==============================
 find - highlight all matches number all matches. alt+f# jumps to the specific match